 Magnetic Consulting Group is located in Sacramento and believes that, in the ever-changing world of technology, the art of verbal communication has been lost.
 We believe that business is simple, and that the most effective way to market a company or product is to revisit the idea of direct, face-to-face communication.

 We are a privately-owned sales and marketing group dedicated to creating a relationship with customers.
+People focused and dedicated to growth.

 This posting is excerpted from a speech EO speaker Jim Randel recently gave to EO New York.